-The degree of future protection for our proprietary rights is uncertain, because legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep our competitive advantage.
+The degree of future protection for our proprietary rights is uncertain, because legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep our competitive advantage, in addition to being costly and time consuming to undertake.
 For example:

-- · our licensors might not have been the first to make the inventions covered by each of our pending patent applications and issued patents; - · our licensors might not have been the first to file patent applications for these inventions; - · others may independently develop similar or alternative technologies or duplicate our product candidates or any future product candidate technologies; - · it is possible that none of the pending patent applications licensed to us will result in issued patents; - the issued patents covering our product candidates or any future product candidate may not provide a basis for market exclusivity for active products, may not provide us with any competitive advantages, or may be challenged by third parties; - · we may not develop additional proprietary technologies that are patentable; or - · patents of others may have an adverse effect on our business.
+- our licensors might not have been the first to make the inventions covered by each of our pending patent applications and issued patents; - · our licensors might not have been the first to file patent applications for these inventions; - others may independently develop similar or alternative technologies or duplicate our product candidates or any future product candidate technologies; - · it is possible that none of the pending patent applications licensed to us will result in issued patents; - the scope of our issued patents may not extend to competitive products developed or produced by others; - the issued patents covering our product candidates or any future product candidate may not provide a basis for market exclusivity for active products, may not provide us with any competitive advantages, or may be challenged by third parties; - · we may not develop additional proprietary technologies that are patentable; or - · intellectual property rights of others may have an adverse effect on our business.